Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 if (!this.router.navigated) return;
 ```

 Basically `router.navigated` will be false while the initial navigation is still running.
-If that's the case, we are not interested in triggering a new `router.navigate`, because if we do we will remove all the query params, since during this period of time, our `queryParamValue` signal still has the initial value, meaning `undefined`.
+If that's the case, we are not interested in triggering a new `router.navigate`, because if we do so, we will remove all the query params, since during this period of time, our `queryParamValue` signal still has the start up value, meaning `undefined`.

-Finally, the second if prevents us from triggering a navigation while one is still on going:
+Finally, the second condition prevents us from triggering a navigation while one is still on going:

 ```ts
 if (this.isRouterNavigating()) await this.waitUntilRouterIsIdle();
 ```

 This way, we don't have to worry that Angular may cancel navigations.
-We achieve this by using to handy private methods.
-One to check if there's a navigation happening, using `router.getCurrentNavigation` method.
-And, if so, waiting until that finishes.
-The waiting is done by awaiting this `Promise`:
+We achieve this by using two handy private methods.
+One to check if there's a navigation happening, taking advantage of `router.getCurrentNavigation`.
+And, if so, waiting until it finishes.

+The waiting logic is achieved by awaiting this `Promise`:

 ```ts
 private waitUntilRouterIsIdle(): Promise<unknown> {